 Cedar

-- Availability and species of wood
+- Species of wood

-Matter of fact I use Western and Eastern Red Cedar, trunk, and limb, to teach the bow drill at my camps in California, Oregon, and Texas.
-As Cedar is plentiful across the US.
+In a forest, you might expect to find dead and dry limbs from a tree such as Cedar.
+Matter of fact, I use Western and Southern Red Cedar, trunk, and limb, to teach fire-making using a bow drill at my camps in California, Oregon, and Texas.
+Cedar is plentiful across the US.

-Red Cedar is good Bow Drill wood
+Red Cedar is a good bow drill wood.

 Why are some bow drill woods better than others?